 How Does A Whole House Water Filter Work?

-In this section, we’re going to help you to visualise the way in which most whole home water filters work with an overview of the water filtration process:
+In this section, we’re going to help you to visualize the way in which most whole home water filters work with an overview of the water filtration process:

 - Your house water filter is installed within your property at the location at which your mains water supply enters the building.
 This means before any water heaters or boilers, ensuring that every last drop of water is filtered.